revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 List <E> l ;
 ```

-- the above code represents List declaration, where E is an element ( type parameter).
+- The above code represents List declaration, where E is an element ( type parameter).
 </blockquote>
 </details>